Habits are hard to break, even those learned as babies. Patience and consistency can help redirect a child’s biting and behavior.

-For starters, according to Dr. Roseanne Lesack, director of the child psychology unit at Nova Southeastern University, parents can figure out exactly what is going on.
-Older preschoolers have the verbal skills to give parents clues to the source of this behavior, whether it’s due to social anxiety or a tender mouth.
+For starters, parents should figure out exactly what is going on, says Roseanne Lesack, Ph.D., director of the child psychology unit at Nova Southeastern University.
+Older preschoolers have the verbal skills to give parents clues to the source of this behavior, whether it’s social anxiety or a tender mouth.
 With younger kids, it may be a little trickier.

-“The first thing is to make sure their mouth is healthy: are they super thirsty?
+“The first thing is to make sure their mouth is healthy: Are they super thirsty?
 Are they sick?
-Are they teething?” advises Lesack.
+Are they teething?” says Lesack.
 “There could be a legitimate reason, and if there is a legitimate reason, address it. “

 “You have to be present.
-You have to continually take the object out of their hands,” advises Dr. Lesack.
+You have to continually take the object out of their hands,” Lesack says.
 “Remind them that they are old enough to play without putting the toys in their mouth.
 And if they do put it back in their mouth, you can take the toy away and tell them they can try again in a few minutes.
 If they start chewing on it again, I would take it away for the rest of that play session.”

 Each time a toy is introduced or reintroduced, it’s important to remind the kid that toys don’t go in their mouth.
 Parents need to model what appropriate play looks like and praise the child when they play that way.
 That can help redirect the attention and behavior of a three-year-old with some sore gums, but what about the three-year-old chewing on toys because it means mom or dad pays more attention to them?
 Well, in that case, sit down and play.